Pros and Cons of Galvanizing vs. Metallizing

 1. Customized fixtures and clamping of parts

 Custom jigs and fixtures are used to hold the parts in place for maximum efficiency during vacuum metalizing and painting operations, and for best masking results, with significant cost and quality control.
-Also, individual parts are inspected for visible defects prior to clamping to ensure the quality of the metalized coating.
+Also, individual parts are inspected for visible defects before clamping to ensure the quality of the metalized coating.

 2. Primer application